Militias allied to the South

-Militias allied to the South Sudanese army have been allowed to rape women in lieu of wages while fighting rebels, a UN report says.
+Sudanese army have been allowed to rape women in lieu of wages while

+Investigators found that 1,300 women had been raped last year in oil-rich Unity State alone, it said.
 The army operated a "scorched earth" policy to deliberately target civilians for killing and rape, which amounted to war crimes, the UN said.

 The government denies its army targeted civilians but says it is investigating.